cloudflare/cloudflare-docs/products/warp-client/src/content/setting-up/linux.md

 1. Run `curl https://www.cloudflare.com/cdn-cgi/trace/` and verify that `warp=on`

 ### Always stay connected
 If you want to always stay connected to WARP you must call `enable-always-on`.
-This is the cli equivilent to switching the toggle switch to the on position in our GUI apps.
+This is the cli equivalent to switching the toggle switch to the on position in our GUI apps.
 1. Run `warp-cli enable-always-on`

 ### Switching modes